Find your match

 In-home private lessons are a popular choice with dog owners who rely on flexibility when training their canine friends.
 Private instruction also gives your dog one on one attention and helps them focus.
 Lessons can vary in price, with the average cost ranging from $100 to $250.
 There can be a fee for travel time.

-For $60 per one-hour session, you can count on local dog trainers with Wag! for terrific in-home instruction.
+Starting at rates as low as $60 per one-hour session, you can count on local dog trainers with Wag! for terrific in-home instruction.
 Louisville dog trainers are vetted and experienced, and ready to work with you and your furry buddy.
 Chat and pay-in app and schedule a private session with the best local trainer for you.
 Get top-of-the-line training when it fits into your schedule.
 It’s that easy!

 Louisville citizens are lucky in that they can enjoy the Jefferson Memorial Forest any time they want.
 Doggos from all the surrounding neighborhoods meet here and trek the trails.
 To join in on the fun, remember the laws put in place for dog owners.
 All pups must be registered with the city and kept on a leash when in public places.
 As of 1994, Pit Bull-type breeds are not permitted within the city limits.
 As always, when out and about with your pooch, pick up after them to keep parks and green spaces pristine and enjoyable for everyone.